-Scallops give the illusion of luxury and will always impress, but most supermarket sell bags of frozen scallops, sadly minus the roe, but still delicious (If you do want the roe then you need to buy fresh).
-When using frozen, take them out of the freezer in the morning and leave covered in the fridge all day to defrost.
-As with any seafood please make sure that it has been responsibly sourced when you buy.
+Scallops feel luxurious, but most supermarket sell bags of frozen scallops, sadly minus the roe, but still delicious.
+If you do want the roe then you need to buy fresh.
+When using frozen, take them out of the freezer in the morning and leave covered in the fridge to defrost.
+As with any seafood, please make sure that it has been responsibly sourced when you buy.

-To make this dish vegetarian, simply leave off the scallops and sprinkle a little crumbled feta over the pasta and beetroot.
+For an equally delicious vegetarian beetroot spaghetti, simply leave off the scallops and sprinkle a little crumbled feta over the pasta and beetroot.
 For a fancier effect, warm slices of goat’s cheese under the grill until they start to brown.

 Beetroot spaghetti with scallops